Triangulated categories of relative 1-motives: Triangulated categories of a-motives

 The category $\DA^n(S)$ (resp. $\DA_n(S)$) of \emph{cohomological $n$-motives} (resp. \emph{homological $n$-motives}) is the full subcategory of $\DA(S)$ defined as

 (resp.

 \end{defi}

 \begin{remark} As we will see in Proposition~\ref{prop:hom_cohom_twists}, the categories $\DA_{n}(S)$ and $\DA^n(S)$ are in fact equivalent as triangulated categories, so that many questions about $\DA^n(S)$ can be reduced to $\DA_n(S)$.
 In the special cases $n=0,1$, this is a crucial ingredient for several results in this paper.
-However to establish Proposition~\ref{prop:hom_cohom_twists} we need some preliminary results which we obtain by studying $\DA_n$ and $\DA^n$ in parallel. \end{remark}
+However to establish Proposition~\ref{prop:hom_cohom_twists} we need to study $\DA_n$ and $\DA^n$ in parallel. \end{remark}

 We have subcategories of smooth and geometrically smooth objects.
-Recall that an object $X$ in a symmetric monoidal category is said to be strongly dualizable if there exists an object $X^*$ together with morphisms $\epsilon:\un\ra X\otimes X^*$ and $\eta: X\otimes X^*\ra \un$ satisfying the classical adjunction triangle laws.
+Recall that an object $X$ in a symmetric monoidal category is said to be strongly dualisable if there exists an object $X^\vee$ together with morphisms $\epsilon:\un\ra X\otimes X^\vee$ and $\eta: X^{\vee}\otimes X\ra \un$ satisfying the classical adjunction triangle laws.